Blackmans Bay Recreational Water Quality

 Council has a dedicated Stormwater Investigations Officer who undertakes weekly sampling to track and trace potential sources of contamination.

-Council is currently examining the stormwater network in the Blackmans Bay area including in particular the network which drains out in the southern end of Blackmans Bay Beach.
+Council is currently examining the stormwater network in the Blackmans Bay area including in particular the network which drains out in the southern end of Blackmans Bay beach.
+This will focus on the catchments above the beach, including expanded surveying of the stormwater network for contamination.
+One possible contamination source is from sewage in places where stormwater pipes are compromised, and sewerage infiltrates from nearby sewer pipes.

-Council will also continue to work with our partners – the Derwent Estuary Program and TasWater, to track and trace the source of any potential bacteria issues and assess existing sewer and stormwater infrastructure in the community as well as investigate any additional scientific monitoring programs moving forward.
+Council will also continue to work with our partners – the Derwent Estuary Program and TasWater, to tract and trace the source of any potential bacteria issues and assess existing sewer and stormwater infrastructure in the community.

 Highly unlikely.
 Previous investigation into seagull numbers and water quality found no clear links between the seabirds and the contamination in the area.

-While it’s difficult to absolutely and conclusively rule out that the sea birds are a contributing factor, as enterococci is known to be present in bird faeces, there have been periods of extremely high seagull numbers on the beach and simultaneously very good water quality samples results.
-There are also times when there is very poor water quality at a time when there are very few, or no seagulls at all.
+While it’s difficult to absolutely and conclusively rule out that the sea birds are a contributing factor, as enterococci is known to be present in bird faeces.
+There have been periods of extremely high seagull numbers on the beach and simultaneously very good water quality samples results.
+Along with times when there is very poor water quality during time when there are very few, or no seagulls at all.

 Can Council extend the stormwater pipes further out into Derwent?